 If you’ve chosen to start a blog on WordPress, one of the best ways to do this is to use a form plugin like WP Forms, which lets you create custom contact forms just by dragging and dropping elements.

-Think about what types of communication you want from your readers, and use your Contact page to set those expectations right away.
+Think about what types of content you want to share with your readers & the communication you want in return—then use your Contact page to set those expectations right away.

 New to Starting a Blog with WordPress?
-Check Out These Technical Tutorials
+10 WordPress Blogging Platform Technical Tutorials

 If you’re starting a blog on WordPress and want to spend a little more time tuning things up & experimenting with all of your settings, then check out these quick WordPress tutorials: